 Some capabilities of the S-blade include stumping, backfilling, grading clay.

 A U-blade has long edges and a curved shape that makes it ideal for transferring material to more extended parts.

 When spreading the wings, the material remains like the S-Blade, additionally they connect to the decrease rear corners of the blade.

-It is the essential blade type in both top and width and most excellent for soft to medium density soils.
+It is the most excellent for soft to medium density soils.

 The best capabilities for U-Blade include trenching, ruling, pushing, and crowning.

 This blade combines the S-blade & U-blade, it provides sufficient penetration and high overall versatility.